visitbethel/docker-enabler/README.md

 ```

-Note: By default, **Jython 2.52** and **ECMAScript** are enabled in the Silver Fabric Engines.
+Note: By default, `Jython 2.52` and `ECMAScript` are enabled in the Silver Fabric Engines.
 See `TIBCO Silver Fabric SDK API, version 5.7*` for more details.

 Logs
 -----
 Currently, there are several approaches to handling logs with Docker:

-* ***Collecting from inside container*** - Each container starts up a log collection process in addition to the application that will be running.
+* ***Collecting from inside container*** - Either each application writes it own logs or each container starts up a log collection process in addition to the application that will be running.
 * ***Collecting from outside container*** - A single collection agent runs on the host and containers have a volume mounted from the host where they write their logs.
-* ***Collecting via a helper container*** - This is a slight variation of running the collection agent on the host.
-The collection agent is also run in a container and volumes from that container are bound to any application containers using the **volumes-from** docker run option.
+* ***Collecting via a helper container*** - The collection agent is run in a separate container and volumes from that container are bound to any application containers using the `volumes-from` docker run option.

-This enabler advocates using the ***Collecting from outside container*** approach since most existing applications probably already logged to a directory within the Docker container.
-This just needs to be exposed to Silver Fabric statistic collection mechanism by mapping an external host volume to an internal Docker log volume, specified by the runtime context variable **DOCKER_LOGS_DIR**.
+This enabler adopted a variation of using the ***Collecting from outside container*** approach since most non-trivial existing applications probably already logged to a directory within the Docker container.
+This just needs to be exposed to the existing Silver Fabric statistic collection mechanism by mapping an external host volume to an internal Docker log volume, specified by the runtime context variable **DOCKER_LOGS_DIR**.

 However, if an application logs to **STDOUT/STDERR**, Docker can extract that via the CLI ( see [docker logs]):
 ```sh